BlancheC/TopSpotifySongs/README.md

 I began by using a correlation matrix to identify relationships between variables.
 I then employed logistic regression, hierarchical clustering, k-means clustering, and random forest algorithms to build models predicting a song's peak rank.

-## Installation and Usage

-1. Clone this repository to your local machine using `https://github.com/BlancheC/Predicting-Top-Ranking-Songs.git`
-2. Install the necessary packages listed in `requirements.txt` using pip:
-   `pip install -r requirements.txt`
-3. Open the Jupyter Notebook (`Predicting_Top_Ranking_Songs.ipynb`) and run the cells to see the analysis and models in action.

 ## Results